Adhesive Converting Blog

 There are two types of EMI: narrow-band and broadband EMI.

-Narrow-band EMI typically happens to radios, TV stations, and mobile phones because it occurs over a discrete frequency.
+1. Narrow-band EMI typically happens to radios, TV stations, and mobile phones because it occurs over a discrete frequency.
 Signals cross and devices malfunction.
-Usually, a consumer can tune out the disruption that will not cause damage to equipment.
+Usually, a consumer can tune out the disruption that will not cause damage to equipment

 Where Does EMI Come From?

-Electromagnetic interference can come from both man-made and natural sources.
+Electromagnetic interference can come from both manufactured and natural sources.
+Examples of EMI sources include:

 When you start your car, your ignition can cause EMI.
 The same kind of interference can come from the igniter in a jet engine or defects in power lines.